expressjs/express/docs/guide.md

 The _errorHandler_ middleware also responds with _json_ if _Accept: application/json_
 is present, which is useful for developing apps that rely heavily on client-side JavaScript.

+### Route Preconditions

+Route placeholder pre-conditions can drastically improve the readability of your application, through implicit loading of data, and validation of request urls.
+For example if you are constantly fetching common data for several routes, such as loading a user for _/user/:id_,we might typically do something like below:

+    app.get('/user/:userId', function(req, res, next){
+      User.get(req.params.userId, function(err, user){
+        if (err) return next(err);
+        res.send('user ' + user.name);
+      });
+    });

+With route preconditions our placeholders can be mapped to callbacks which may perform validation, coercion, or even loading data from a database.
+Below we invoke _app.param()_ with the parameter name we wish to map to some middleware, as you can see we receive the _id_ argument which contains the placeholder value.
+Using this we load the user and perform error handling as usual, and simple call _next()_ to pass control to the next precondition or route handler.

+    app.param('userId', function(req, res, next, id){
+      User.get(id, function(err, user){
+        if (err) return next(err);
+        if (!user) return next(new Error('failed to find user'));
+        req.user = user;
+        next();
+      });
+    });

+Doing so, as mentioned drastically improves our route readability, and allows us to easily share this logic throughout our application:

+    app.get('/user/:userId', function(req, res){
+      res.send('user ' + req.user.name);
+    });

+For simple cases such as route placeholder validation and coercion we can simple pass a callback which has an arity of 1 (accepts one argument).
+Any errors thrown will be passed to _next(err)_.

+    app.param('number', function(n){ return parseInt(n, 10); });

+We may also apply the same callback to several placeholders, for example a route GET _/commits/:from-:to_ are both numbers, so we may define them as an array:

+    app.param(['from', 'to'], function(n){ return parseInt(n, 10); });

 ### View Rendering

 View filenames take the form _NAME_._ENGINE_, where _ENGINE_ is the name